typesAreSpaces/AXDInterpolator/README.md

 If the above is successful, then the binary file _axd_interpolator_ will be located inside the _bin_ directory.

-If the user wants to use the MATHSAT SMT solver, the implementation requires a soft link inside the ``bin`` directory.
+If the user wants to use the `MathSAT` SMT solver, the implementation requires a soft link inside the ``bin`` directory.
 For the latter, use the following command: